Hypatchia/QualityInspection-ComputerVision-KerasTensorflow/readme.md

 ## Image Processing:
 To prepare the images for training and prediction, the following processing steps were performed:

-* Images were loaded into their respective training and validation directories using TensorFlow data generator.
+* Images were loaded into their respective training and validation directories using the TensorFlow data generator.
 * Resizing: Images were resized to a consistent size to ensure uniform input for the neural network.
-* Dataset Augmentation: Fundmental Augmentation was applied.
+* Dataset Augmentation: Fundamental Augmentation was applied.

 ## Training a Convolutional Neural Network for Multiclass Image Classification

 A Convolutional Neural Network (CNN) was designed to perform the multiclass classification.
-The CNN is trained on the labeled dataset, learning to distinguish between good, broken and flawed products.
+The CNN is trained on the labeled dataset, learning to distinguish between good, broken, and flawed products.

 The CNN architecture includes convolutional layers, pooling layers, and fully connected layers.